Sankalp1407/Internship_Project/README.md

 This is an Employee Salary Prediction Model which predict Salaries of employees.
-Based on Python, Several python libraries and Streamlit
+Based on Jupyter notebook, Python and Several python libraries.
+By Giving the Command: streamlit run app.py in app.py file in your local system you can see the user interface.